Connecting Online and Offline Customer Journeys

 - It brings loyal customers and free word of mouth marketing

-- There is a growth of customer demands/it’s harder to meet customer expectations
+- There is a growth of customer demands and it’s harder to meet customer expectations

 - It is fun to help make others’ lives easier